dfeng/dfeng.github.com/_posts/2012-04-21-goblin-chase-puzzle.md

 >
 >The answer depends on the parameter $k$.
 There is a threshold $T$, such that if $k < T$ then we can escape, and if $K > T$ the goblin will eat us.
 Find the threshold $T$ to six digits.

+This was a lot of fun.
+Please try solving it for yourself before you read further.

 Holistic Solution
 =========